ExpediaGroup/circus-train-bigquery/README.md

 ## Partition Generation
-Circus Train BigQuery allows you to add a partition to your Hive destination table upon replication from BigQuery to Hive.
+Circus Train BigQuery allows you to add partitions to your Hive destination table upon replication from BigQuery to Hive.
+The partition must be a field present on your source BigQuery table.
 The user can configure the partition field by setting the `table-replications[n].copier-option : circus-train-bigquery-partition-by` property on a specific table replication within the Circus Train configuration file.
 The destination data will be repartitioned on the specified field.

-Once your destination data is Partitioned you can also specify a partition filter using the `table-replications[n].copier-option : circus-train-bigquery-partition-filter` property.
-The partition filter is a SQL query which will be used to filter the data being replicated - i.e. so one doesn't have to replicate the _entire_ table on each run.
-You can think of the partition filter being executed as `select * from db.table where %s` with `%s` is substituted by your partition filter.
+If your destination data is partitioned you can also specify a partition filter using the `table-replications[n].copier-option : circus-train-bigquery-partition-filter` property.
+The partition filter is a BigQuery SQL query which will be used to filter the data being replicated - i.e. so one doesn't have to replicate the entire table on each run.
+You can think of the partition filter being executed as `select * from bq_db.table where ${filter-condition}`, with the `${filter-condition}` being substituted by your partition filter.
 Only the rows returned by this query will be replicated.
 See [partition filters](https://github.com/HotelsDotCom/circus-train#partition-filters) in the main Circus Train documentation for more information.

 ### Examples: